 Thompson M.M., B.H.
 Coe, R.M.Andrews, D.F.Stauffer, D.A.Cristol, D.A.Crossley II, W.A.
 Hopkins.
-In Press.
+2018.
 Major global changes interact to cause male-biased sex ratios in a reptile with temperature-dependent sex determination.
 Biological Conservation.

 S.F.
 Hope, S.E.
 DuRant, J.J.
 Hallagan, M.L.
 Beck, R.A.
 Kennamer, W.A.
 Hopkins.
 In Press.
 Free-moving artificial eggs containing temperature loggers reveal remarkable within-clutch variance in incubation temperature.
 Journal of Avian Biology.